HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 There are many answers to that question, and indeed, in 1991, Newsweek selected the Reggio Emilia Preschools and Infant-Toddler Centres as the best preschools in the world, reporting that they represented ‘an example of a grass-roots project that has become an international role model’ (Newsweek, 1991).

-In this article, I would like to examine the principles of the Reggio Emilia Approach in light of modern neuroscience findings on what supports learning success.
-Twelve principles are documented and published (Istitiuzione of the Municipality of Reggio Emilia, 2010).
+In this article, I aim to explore the principles of the Reggio Emilia Approach in light of recent findings in modern neuroscience on what supports learning success.
+Twelve principles are documented and published (Istituzione del Municipio di Reggio Emilia, 2010).

-I group the principles into four categories, as you can see below.
+I categorise the principles into four groups, as shown below.

 The Principles of the Reggio Emilia Preschools and Infant-Toddler Centres